 Here’s their costumes:

-I wanted to create a super easy DIY jellyfish costume.
-Umbrella, lights, glow sticks and bubble wrap.
+I wanted to create a super easy DIY jellyfish costume to go with their theme.
+Umbrella, tulle, lights and bubble wrap.

-The umbrella was from the Daiso Japan store for $4.
-I bought 4 battery powered led lights from the dollar store. $4 iridescent celephane roll. $4 jumbo bubble wrap.
+The umbrella was from the Daiso Japan store for $3.
+I bought 4 battery powered led lights from the dollar store. $4 iridescent celephane roll. $3 jumbo bubble wrap.
 And I used a yard of purple and white tulle I already had in my stash.
-Also, (2) 4-packs purple glow sticks at the dollar store.

 - Clear or cloudy white umbrella